fairyeszhuo/GEO4962-2021/_episodes/13-Analysing-Monsoon-circulation.md

 * The Asian monsoon region (AMR, 8.75°S–56.25°N, 61.25°CE–143.75°E, [Cook et al., 2010](https://www.science.org/doi/10.1126/science.1185188)) is the most densely-populated region all over the world.
 As part of the largest continental landmass, the climate here shows large regional differences, with westerlies-dominated arid areas in the northwest part, while humid areas dominated by two monsoon subsystems – the East Asian summer monsoon (EASM) and the South Asian summer monsoon (SASM) in the southeast part.
 - <img src="../fig/Asian-monsoon-pre.png" width=600>
 Fig. Hydrological distribution and climate systems in the Asian monsoon region.
-The colors indicate the climatological June-July-
-August mean precipitation (mm/month) in 1981-2010, which are based on the monthly global land-surface precipitation of Global Precip- itation Climatology Centre Full Data Reanalysis version 7. @ [Zhuo et al., 2021] (https://cp.copernicus.org/preprints/cp-2021-182/)
+The colors indicate the climatological June-July-August mean precipitation (mm/month) in 1981-2010, which are based on the monthly global land-surface precipitation of Global Precipitation Climatology Centre Full Data Reanalysis version 7.
+The purple line indicates the modern Asian summer monsoon limit. (@[Zhuo et al., 2021](https://cp.copernicus.org/preprints/cp-2021-182/))

 # Research question ideas